 SECTION 5.
 ASSESSMENT ROLL AMENDMENT.
-The District Manager shall keep apprised of all updates made to the County property roll by the Property Appraiser after the date of this Resolution and shall amend the District's Assessment Roll in accordance with any such updates, for such time as authorized by Florida law, to the County property roll.
-After any amendment of the Assessment Roll, the District Manager shall file the updates to the tax roll in the District records.
+The District Manager shall keep apprised of all updates made to the County property roll by the Property Appraiser after the date of this Resolution and shall amend the District's Assessment Roll in accordance with any such updates, for such time as authorized and limited by Florida law, to the District's roll.